Guns N’ Roses were in turmoil in 1995.

 At this point, Axl was starting from scratch.

-All that remained of the GN’R camp was long-time keyboardist Dizzy Reed, and Paul Fucking Huge.
+All that remained of the GN’R camp were long-time keyboardist (and largely background member) Dizzy Reed, and the problematic Paul Fucking Huge.

-“I’m a fan first-and-foremost, so I was bummed when I heard that Duff left.
+“I’m a huge fan, so I was bummed when I heard that Duff left.

-He was a cool guy, and he was the last thread which linked them back to that awesome first record they made.
+He is such a cool guy, and alongside Axl, when I was auditioning he was like the last thread back to that awesome first record they made.

 I rang Axl and we spoke a little bit about it.

-Rose used Finck’s appointment as momentum to fill up the other positions, and quickly recruited popular drummer Josh Freese (The Vandals), who then suggested his old friend Tommy Stinson (The Replacements) for bass.
+Finck’s appointment gave him new hope for the future, and he quickly recruited popular drummer Josh Freese (The Vandals), who then suggested his old friend Tommy Stinson (The Replacements) for the vacant bass slot.

 “Yeah, to be honest GN’R were never my thing.
-I mainly answered their call because it would give me an opportunity to play with my buddy Josh, but I ended up staying for 16-years and Axl became a great friend!
+I mainly answered their call because it gave me a chance to play with my buddy Josh.

-Things got off to a rocky start, though, as veteran rocker Stinson immediately clashed with… you know who.
+Unfortunately, things got off to a rocky start for the new band when Stinson clashed with… you know who.

-His first move was to agree to provide a track to the 1998 Robin Williams movie What Dreams My Come.
+Rose’s first move was to contribute a new track for the 1998 Robin Williams movie What Dreams My Come.

-The track in question was This I Love, a gut-wrenching ballad rumoured to be about the depression he suffered after losing access to Stephanie Seymour’s son, Dylan, when the couple ended their relationship in 1993.
+The song in question was This I Love, a gut-wrenching ballad rumoured to be about the depression he suffered after losing access to Stephanie Seymour’s son when the couple ended their relationship in 1993.

 He later pulled out of this deal, leaving fans (and record executives) feeling frustrated.

-I pulled out of producing their album at that point, because I had a feeling he might never come back.
+Deadlines starting coming and going, and I pulled out of producing their album at that point because I had a gut feeling he might never really come back.”

-In mid-1998, Geffen decided to recoup some of the cash they’d given to Rose by announcing a live album (Live Era 87-93).
+In mid-1998, Geffen tried to recoup some of the cash they’d given to Rose by announcing a compilation album of live songs (Live Era 87-93).

-Axl wasted much of the year arguing (via lawyers) with Slash and Duff about the track-listing, and editing some of the vocals in the studio, and his being so distracted led new guitarist Robin Finck to hand in his resignation.
+Axl wasted several months arguing (via lawyers) with Slash and Duff about the track-listing, and tinkering with the vocals on the live recordings in the studio.

-In retrospect, this was a perfect time for Axl to patch things up with his former colleagues, but in typical Axl Rose style, he pushed on.
+In retrospect, this was a perfect opportunity for the frontman to patch things up with his former colleagues, but Rose still refused.

 This time he stayed true to his word.